Cold Lake, Alberta: Recreation

 Cold Lake is situated near many campgrounds due to its proximity to the lake.
 The M.D. campground has powered sites, shower facilities with flush toilets, and a covered camp picnic area.
 The Cold Lake Provincial Park has many sites, and is more secluded than the M.D. site (which is surrounded by development).
-The Provincial campground boasts a wilderness trail system, a beach, boatlaunch and a powered section.
+The Provincial campground boasts a wilderness trail system, a beach, boat launch and a powered section.
 Nearby Meadow Lake Provincial Park to the east, across the border in Saskatchewan, has facilities similar to Cold Lake Provincial Park.

 Kinosoo Beach is a favorite destination during the hot summer months between June and August.

 The Iron Horse Trail, a recreational trail situated on a former railway line (see rail trail) has its easternmost terminus in Cold Lake.